Stress-Free Travel Tips for People With Hearing Loss

 When Should You Inform Airline Staff?

-Request written notifications for gate changes, delays, and boarding announcements.
-Many airlines can now send text alerts directly to your phone with flight updates – which is incredibly helpful.
+Also, ask for written updates for gate changes, delays, or boarding announcements.
+Many airlines can send text alerts directly to your phone, which makes traveling much easier.

 How Should You Handle Security Checkpoints?